San Miguel De Allende Guanajuato, Mexico Travel Guide

 Generally less crowded than weekends, specifically for museums and specific attractions.

 Venture off the main thoroughfares.
-Discover quieter courtyards, colorful doors, and glimpses of local life that many tourists miss.
+Discover quieter courtyards, colorful doors, and fleeting sights of local life that many tourists miss.

 Many hotels and restaurants feature stunning views from their terraces.
-Consider a drink or meal for an unique, elevated perspective.
+Consider something to drink or meal for an unique, elevated perspective.

-A statue in the Jardín Principal honors Ignacio Allende, the independence hero for whom the city is partly named.
+A statue in the Jardín Principal honors Ignacio Allende, the independence hero for whom the urban area is partly named.
 It reminds one of San Miguel's pivotal role.

 Beyond its city charm, San Miguel de Allende has natural beauty and opportunities for outdoor enjoyment.

 A pleasant, green park south of the old town.
-Popular for strolling, picnics, and usually has local markets or events.
+Popular for taking a stroll, picnics, and typically has farmers' markets or events.
 A calm urban green space.

 A large reservoir just outside the city.
-It is used for boating and fishing.
-Not a swimming lake due to water quality.
+It is applied for boating and fishing.
+Not a swimming lake due to water purity.

 El Mirador has the most iconic natural vista of the city and its surrounding landscape.